sankaire/sankaire/README.md

 👯 I’m looking to collaborate with other coders

-🥅 2021 Goals: Become proeficient in React
+🥅 2021 Goals: Become proficient in React

 ⚡ Fun fact: I love to walk